consciousc-1/cybersecurity-labs/dnssec-validation/README.md

 ## MITRE ATT&CK
 Not a single technique — DNSSEC is a defensive control.
 Relevant attacker behavior it mitigates:
-- T1557 — Adversary-in-the-Middle  // DNS spoofing / response tampering
+- T1557 — Adversary-in-the-Middle - attacker inserts themselves into the middle
-- T1565.002 — Data Manipulation: Transmitted Data Manipulation
+- T1565.002 — Transmitted Data Manipulation - attacker edits DNS and sends victim f.e to a malicious IP

 ## Background: What DNSSEC Does
 - Normal DNS has no authentication — a forged response can redirect a user to a malicious server (DNS spoofing / cache poisoning)
 - DNSSEC adds cryptographic signatures so a resolver can verify a DNS answer is authentic and unmodified
-- IMPORTANT: DNSSEC provides authenticity and integrity, NOT encryption — the query is still visible (encryption is a separate control: DoH (DNS over HTTPS) / DoT (DNS over TLS))
+- IMPORTANT: DNSSEC gives authenticity and integrity, NOT encryption — the query is still visible, it does not hide the DNS from anyone watching the network.
+Encrypting that traffic is a separate feature (DoH or DoT), not part of DNSSEC
-- Key records: RRSIG (Resource Record Signature) = the signature, DNSKEY (DNS Public Key) = the verifying key, DS (Delegation Signer) = links a child zone to its parent, NSEC/NSEC3 (Next Secure) = proves a record does not exist
+- Key records: RRSIG (Resource Record Signature) = the signature, DNSKEY (DNS Public Key) = the verifying key, DS (Delegation Signer) = links a child zone to its parent (as seen in DNSViz), NSEC/NSEC3 (Next Secure) = proves a record does not exist

 ## Complete Methodology & Investigation